k4m454k/JenkinsJobAlert/README.md

 # **Python Jenkins Job Alerter for MacOS**

-- Uses a native alert system for makos.
+- Uses a native alert system for MacOS.
 - Remembers the jobs of recent launches
 - Checks for multiple active builds